-where Y is the outcome of interest, T indicates students that are randomly assigned to be offered the chance to participate in the tutoring program, X is a set of baseline controls (which specifically includes randomization block, gender, age, learning disability, free/reduced lunch status, race, baseline grade level, GPA, number of As/Bs/Cs/Ds in the prior year, days absent from school, and disciplinary incidents including suspensions and arrests), $\varepsilon$ is a random error term, and $\beta_0$ , $\beta_1$ , $\beta_2$ are parameters to be estimated.
-The random assignment of T assures that under standard assumptions, Ordinary Least Squares (OLS) estimation yields an unbiased estimate of the ITT as the estimate of $\beta_1$ , or the effect of being offered participation in the SAGA tutoring program.
+where Y is the outcome of interest, T indicates students that are randomly assigned to be offered the chance to participate in the tutoring program, X is a set of baseline controls (which specifically includes randomization block, gender, age, learning disability, free/reduced lunch status, race, baseline grade level, GPA, number of As/Bs/Cs/Ds/Fs in the prior year, math and reading standardized test scores from the prior year, days absent from school, disciplinary incidents including suspensions and arrests, and a binary flag for students with missing GPA and attendance data), $\varepsilon$ is a random error term, and $\beta 0$ , $\beta 1$ , $\beta 2$ are parameters to be estimated.
+The random assignment of T assures that under standard assumptions, Ordinary Least Squares (OLS) estimation yields an unbiased estimate of the ITT as the estimate of $\beta 1$ , or the effect of being offered participation in the SAGA tutoring program.
 As all students who were randomized into the program were paired with tutors that were randomized via the process described above, our ITT (and subsequently, TOT) effect will specifically measure the effect of the program when administered at three-and-a-half times the scale as it is currently being administered.

 The ITT measures the effect of being offered the chance to participate.
 As students assigned to treatment are not required to participate in the program, the ITT may not measure the effect of participation.
 The research team will measure the effect of participation using random assignment of T as an instrument for participation.
-If all participants were randomly selected (i.e.

-if there are no control students who are allowed to participate in the tutoring program) this method calculates the effect of the treatment on the treated (TOT), or the effect of participating for the group of students who choose to participate.
+If all participants were randomly selected (i.e. if there are no control students who are allowed to participate in the tutoring program) this method calculates the effect of the treatment on the treated (TOT), or the effect of participating for the group of students who choose to participate.